Where I'm from

 Ultimately, it was my leadership positions that broke me down enough to be brave.
 The thing about leadership -- it calls us to courage and integrity, to our full hearts, and to our authentic selves.
 Being in those positions and being disconnected from myself, was one of hardest emotional experiences of my life.

 That was March 2015, and I haven't looked back.
-The result of living in alignment with your true self and purpose is nothing short of transformation.
+The result of living in alignment with your internal blueprint is nothing short of transformation.
 The resentment, anger, and deep sadness that was a constant undercurrent for many years has lifted.
 I know the joy of making my own unique expression in the world.
 The connections I make with family, friends, even the occasional stranger are deeply nourishing because I am bringing myself as I really am.
 I am rediscovering my gifts of writing and public speaking, both of which had felt mechanical in prior jobs because the words were not mine.
 And, it continues to evolve.
 One of the great gifts of living from our true selves is that fear, about the future and the unknown, can finally take a back seat.
 Whatever happens (even and especially the hard stuff), we know we're on the right road.

 My training as a coach

 My training is through The Coaches Training Institute (CTI).
 The coaching model I am trained in is Co-Active Coaching, in which the coaching relationship is designed as an active and equal partnership between coach and client.
 Read more about the approach here.
-I have coaching certifications from CTI and the International Coach Federation.
+I have coaching certifications from CTI and the International Coach Federation (PCC).

 My first name, Hyeon-Ju, can be intimidating.
 As you might imagine, it was the bane of my existence as a kid (think roll call on the first day of school each year).
 I even went rogue in sixth grade and changed it on my own to "Jennifer," the most normal name I could think of.
 With college came enough self-respect and confidence to go back to my beautiful given name.